zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

             trustStore: keystore/localhost.truststore.p12
             trustStoreType: PKCS12
             trustStorePassword: password
-    eureka:
-         instance:
-            nonSecurePortEnabled: false
-            securePortEnabled: true
         ```

         **Note:** Ensure that you define both the key store and the trust store even if your server is not using an HTTPS port.

 4. Load the service configuration file.